Wes Isbutt and Debra Heiser, owners of The Arts Factory, bring to the 18b Arts District the delights of contemporary fusion cuisine, with Bar+Bistro.

 A known leader in the Las Vegas design community, Heiser has served on the Executive board of the AIGA (American Institute of Graphic Arts) Las Vegas Chapter, a national organization that serves to promote the value and ethical practices of graphic design.
 During her tenure, she served as creative director and project coordinator for AIGA 18b Arts District branding project, the only grant of its kind, funded by the National Endowment of the Arts and in collaboration with the Cultural Affairs division of the City of Las Vegas.

-Heiser currently sits on the board of the Downtown Design Review Committee as a commissioner for the City of Las Vegas.
-She also sits on the board of the Longmont Council for the Arts, Longmont, Colorado, the second office location of Heiser Design.
+Heiser currently sits on the board of the Downtown Design Review Committee as Vice Chair for the City of Las Vegas.
+She also sits on the board of the Longmont Council for the Arts, Longmont, Colorado.
+Heiser Design has offices in Las Vegas, NV and Longmont, CO.